vinaypeddi/spring-petclinic/readme.md

 mvnw.cmd tomcat7:run
 ```

-You can also run using Maven as `mvn | mvn.cmd tomcat7:run`
+If you have an install of Maven, you can also run using Maven as `mvn | mvn.cmd tomcat7:run`

 You can then access petclinic here: http://localhost:9966/petclinic/